Publications of Joseph Pote

 • A scheme for establishing a militia, &c.
 With a postscript.
 Eton: printed for J. Pote; sold also by W. Owen, near Temple-Bar, in Fleet-Street, London, [1747].
 ESTC No. N21849.
 Grub Street ID 11204.

-• Ceremonies of the installation of a Knight of the Garter, in St. George's Chapel at Windsor.
-As settled by the late Mr. Anstis, Garter King of Arms.
-London: printed for [J. Pote and] Thomas Pote, 1757.
+• Order of the Garter..
+The ceremonies of the installation of a Knight of the Garter, In St. George's Chapel at Windsor.
+As settled by the Late Mr. Anstis, Garter King of Arms.
+London: Printed for Thomas Pote next Serjeant's-Inn-Gate in Fleetstreet, MDCCLVII.
+[1757].
 ESTC No. T191015.
 Grub Street ID 226059.

 Author